OIHD/project-MINE-unity-game/README.md

 ## Features

-- Variables, methods etc. all Turkish.
-(I know it's not universal.
-But since I wrote my first project to learn the game engine, I chose to write it in my own language.
-I plan to write my future projects in English)
 - The entire project is open to access.
-- It's a demo but free and open source ^^.
+- It's a 5 level demo but free and open source ^^.

 # Prewiev